Hyperbolic geometry and pointwise ergodic theorems: Introduction

+As above, let $G$ be a connected simple real Lie group of real rank one with finite center and $G \cc (X,\mu)$ be a measure-preserving action on a standard Borel probability space.
 Let $KAK=G$ be a Cartan decomposition of $G$ and $A=\{a_t\}_{t\in \R}$ be the Cartan subgroup.
-We note that any parametrization of the Cartan subgroup is allowed.
-We use these coordinates to define the following natural averages on $G$. \begin{defn} For $r,\epsilon>0$ and $U,V \subset K$ sets of positive measure, let
+We allow any linear parametrization of the Cartan subgroup $A$, and denote the finite center of $G$ by $Z$.
+We use these coordinates to define the following natural averages on $G$